UAlberta-CMPUT174/cmput174-dev/README.md

 # Step One: Install Docker (Linux & Mac)
 1. Installation instructions for both Linux and Mac can be found [here](https://docs.docker.com/get-docker/).

-# Step Two: Setup Your Development Environment (Linux, Windows, Mac)
+# Step Two: Create Your Environment (Linux, Windows, Mac)
 1. Install Visual Studio Code.
 Follow this [link](https://code.visualstudio.com/download) to download the installer for macOS, Windows, and Linux.
 2. Open Visual Studio Code.
 3. Install the `Remote-Containers` extension for Visual Studio Code.
 To do so, select the `Extensions` menu from the panel on the left side of the window and enter `Remote Containers` in the search bar.
 Finally, click the `Install` button to add the extension to Visual Studio.
 Refer to the video "Installing Remote-Containers" below for a demonstration.